 Problems frequently arise when developers implement significant service management functionality within containers.
 For example, running systemd services within the container or daemonizing web servers may be considered best practices in a normal computing environment, but they often conflict with assumptions inherent in the container model.

 Hosts manage container life cycle events by sending signals to the process operating as PID (process ID) 1 inside the container.
 PID 1 is the first process started, which would be the init system in traditional computing environments.
 However, because the host can only manage PID 1, using a conventional init system to manage processes within the container sometimes means there is no way to control the primary application.
 The host can start, stop, or kill the internal init system, but can’t manage the primary application directly.
-The signals sometimes propagate the intended behavior to the running application, but this adds complexity and isn’t always necessary.
+These signals can sometimes propagate the intended behavior to the running application, but this still adds complexity and isn’t always necessary.

 TERM signals sent by Kubernetes to behave as expected.